Object databases and collections

 Databases are the storage units of your space.
 All your pages are stored in one database, all images are automatically added to another.
 Let's see why they are useful.
 Open your pages database and focus on the navigation section on the top first.

 Here you can first of all search all your pages or create a new one on the right.
 In the area below you have the option to switch between different views: List, grid, wall, or table.
 Choose the one that works best for you.
 Grid, wall, and list are great if you need an overview while tables are great to get an in-depth view and to edit multiple items in one view.

-On the right side you can toggle between seeing all your entities and the database dashboard.
+On the left side, you can toggle between seeing all your objects and the database dashboard.
 Let's see what this is useful for.

 The database dashboard

 As soon as you have hundreds of pages in your space browsing through all of them can be overwhelming.
-Your database dashboard is a curated view that helps you with not getting lost in your second brain.
+Your database dashboard is a curated view that helps you not get lost in your second brain.
 Let's start at the top.

 More on collections

 Let's create a collection in your weblinks database.
 You can give your collection a name first if you want.
-On the top right, you can do two things: First, add existing content to your collection or removing them.
-And second, create a new entry.
+On the top right, you can search through your collection or add new content.

-For now, congratulations. 🎉 We covered a lot!
-You now know what databases are and how you can use them to be more productive.
+You now know what object databases are and how you can use them to be more productive.
 Next time your friends ask you something you can proudly answer: Give me a second, I'll search my databases. 🤓

 🤔 Do you find this explanation unclear or feel like something is missing in the docs?